kevaundray/CryptoResources/decentralised-technology/what-is-bitcoin.md

 # What Is Bitcoin?

-Bitcoin uses blockchain technology, so a distributed decentralized database, in order to keep track of everyones 'accounts' and transaction history.
-Bitcoin uses a Peer to Peer network, so that each person on the Bitcoin network can communicate with each other, making sure that their databases are identical.
+_Bitcoin uses blockchain technology, so a distributed decentralized database, in order to keep track of everyones 'accounts' and transaction history.
+Bitcoin uses a Peer to Peer network, so that each person on the Bitcoin network can communicate with each other, making sure that their databases are identical._

 This chapter will assume that you have some understanding of bitcoin already.
 The purpose of this chapter is to solely outline the bitcoin protocol, so that we can dive into the more technical aspects of Bitcoin.

-First let's forget about a Bitcoin for a moment.

 Let's assume that we want to send an image over the internet, and the image is only allowed to be sent once.